Why You Got Fired After the Holiday Work Party

 Holiday Party Horror Stories

 I once had a regional manager who got sick on stage during karaoke at a formal corporate holiday event.
 While he didn’t lose his job, it was certainly embarrassing.
 Employees nicknamed him Barf.
 Successfully navigating the company holiday party sounds like a job, doesn’t it?
 Well, that’s exactly what it is.
 It’s work, and we all want to keep working.
-Give your boss something good to remember you by as the company’s fiscal year comes to a close, especially in this new transparent workplace where it’s easier than ever to have your personal dirty laundry aired on the internet, social media and with livestreaming technologies like Periscope, Snapchat, Instagram and Facebook Live.
+Give your boss something good to remember you by as the company’s fiscal year comes to a close, especially in this new transparent workplace where it’s easier than ever to have your personal dirty laundry aired on the internet and on social media with like TikTok Snapchat, Instagram and Facebook Live.
 Don’t become a January termination statistic as a result of your actions at the office holiday party.